Liraz is an International SEO and Content Expert with over 13 years of experience.

 There are approximately 7.5 million first-language Portuguese speakers, but interestingly only 25% of the population are native Portuguese speakers.
 However, most Angolans use Portuguese as their second language.
 For historical reasons, Angolan Portuguese is quite similar to Brazilian Portuguese but the pronunciation is more European.
 Similar to other countries, there are local variations of Portuguese

-The Kimbundu language is from the same language family as Umbundu, and is spoken by approximately 3 million people in the north-west of the country.
+The Kimbundu language is from the same language family as Umbundu, and is spoken by approximately 3 million people in the north-west of Angola.
 Some words from both the Umbundu and Kimbundu languages have made it to European and Brazilian Portuguese; like tanga (loin cloth, string) and Banjo (banjo).
 Luanda (which gives its name to the capital of Angola) is another name for Kimbundu.
 The speakers of Kimbundu are known as Mbundu.

 The Kikongo (or Kongo) language has approximately 7 million speakers worldwide, including in Angola and surrounding countries, and some Creolized forms in several Caribbean countries.
 It’s also known as Kituba, but this language is more of a Creole version which has been influenced by both Romance and African languages.
 The Kikongo language was the first Bantu language written in Latin characters, plus it was the first to have a dictionary.